SteelSeries Arctis Nova Pro Wireless vs Sonos Ace Wireless Headphones

 Who should buy each?

-Choose the SteelSeries Arctis Nova Pro Wireless if: you game for hours and need continuous play with hot-swappable batteries, want seamless switching between devices, or value customizable sound profiles.
+Choose the SteelSeries Arctis Nova Pro Wireless if: you need non-stop gaming with hot-swappable batteries, you want advanced audio controls, or you play on multiple platforms.

 Conclusion